sdc-china/IDA-doc/_posts/2018-01-15-tutorial-run-record-and-replay-a-test-case.md

 order: 2
 ---

-Keter provides a browser plugin recorder, which allows user to record their test scenarios without coding.
+IDA provides a browser plugin recorder, which allows user to record their test scenarios without coding.

 ### About this task